-If you think that you want a career in cybersecurity, you should consider the Master of Science in Cybersecurity Engineering from the University of Southern California.
+If you think that you want a career in cybersecurity, you should consider the Master of Science in Cybersecurity Engineering from the USC.
 This advanced, two year degree is made for graduate students who want to obtain jobs in advanced computer network operations.
 It also is well suited for professionals who want to eventually earn a doctorate, and those who have jobs with responsibilities in information security.

 This high quality computer science degree focuses on how to develop, engineer, and operate secure IS systems.
 Students will learn how to secure operations systems and to secure applications.
 They also will learn how to create secure networks, and use key management and cryptography.
 Also, they will understand how to create good security policies and learn how this policy should drive decisions about technology.